This post was updated in April 2025

 Casa Milà

 My personal favourite is Casa Milà.
 As a tour guide bringing people around, there is so much more to dig your teeth into.
 The building is a leap forward in construction methods.
-Maybe its modern front is not to everyone’s taste but it is uniquely original for its time.
-The roof terrace is a winner in everyone’s book while the attic is amazing and has a more complete exhibition space.
-The apartment on view has a unique layout being cleverly designed by Gaudí and all rooms are present and furnished.
+Maybe its modern front is not to everyone’s taste, but it is uniquely original for its time.
+The roof terrace is a winner in everyone’s book, while the attic is amazing and has a more complete exhibition space.
+The apartment on view has a unique layout, cleverly designed by Gaudí.
+Another bonus is that all rooms are still present (nothing has been torn down), with furniture.
 If you are in any way interested in architecture, this is the one to pick.

 Casa Batlló